Vanderbilt Acceptance Rate: Class of 2030 Admissions Statistics

 Note: All data has been sourced from Vanderbilt’s official ED admissions announcements and Common Data Set.

 Vanderbilt’s ED acceptance rates have become markedly more selective over time.
-The highest recent rate occurred with the Class of 2021 at 24.03%, while the Class of 2030 recorded the lowest at 11.9%.
+The highest recent rate occurred with the Class of 2021 at 24.03%, while the Class of 2030 recorded the lowest at 11.91%.
 Over the same period, the number of ED applicants rose significantly, culminating in a record 7,727 applicants for the Class of 2030.

 During the middle years, ED acceptance rates hovered around 18–20% for the Classes of 2024 and 2025, but competition intensified in the most recent cycles.
-By the Class of 2029, the ED acceptance rate had already dropped to 13.20%.
+By the Class of 2029, the ED acceptance rate had already dropped to 13.20%, and this continued downward into the Class of 2030.

 Although applying ED still provides better odds than RD, Vanderbilt’s early round has grown increasingly competitive as demand rises while enrollment capacity remains limited.